Hatton Garden, Camden

 In 1993 thieves stole jewels valued at £7 million from Graff’s workshop in Hatton Garden.
 At the time, it was London’s biggest gem robbery of the modern era.

-Over the Easter weekend in April 2015 thieves broke into the vault at Hatton Garden Safe Deposit, drilling through a concrete wall (shown in the photograph on the right) before ransacking boxes containing cash, jewels and other valuables.
-All but one member of the gang were subsequently apprehended.
-The four ringleaders pleaded guilty to conspiring to burgle the safety deposit company and two other men were found guilty of the same offence in January 2016.
+Over the Easter weekend in April 2015 thieves broke into the vault at Hatton Garden Safe Deposit, drilling through a concrete wall before ransacking boxes containing cash, jewels and other valuables.
+All members of the gang were subsequently apprehended and convicted.

 Hatton Garden served as a backdrop for Guy Ritchie’s heist movie Snatch (2000).